SUSE/skuba/test/README.md

 - `IP_FROM_TF_STATE`: - optional - if set to `TRUE` this will read terraform states.
 Default: false
 - `PLATFORM`: - optional - this specify the provider used. (libvirt, openstack, vmware, etc).
 Default: None.
-- `CAASPCTL_BIN_PATH`: - optional - for specify the full path of a caaspctl binary. ( e.g if you use an RPM).
+- `SKUBA_BIN_PATH`: - optional - for specify the full path of a skuba binary. ( e.g if you use an RPM).
 Default: GOPATH
 - `GINKGO_BIN_PATH`: - optional -  use this var for passing a fullpath to a ginkgo bin which will be used by tests.
 Default: your Path

 SEE 2) example in HOW TO RUN